akiarie/blog/words.md

 * _theology_: this is the study of God.
 Forget about academia, this is something that [every man](https://www.the-highway.com/theology_Gerstner.html) must do.
-  You only get to choose between being a
+  You only get to choose between
-    * Lousy theologian, possessed by the zeitgeist of your day and controlled by traditions you don't understand, and
+    * Being a lousy theologian, possessed by the zeitgeist of your day and controlled by traditions you don't understand, and
     * Learning the truth for yourself, by reading the Bible carefully and logically.

 * _science_: knowledge.
 There is nothing more to it, and don't believe anyone who tries to convince